Greatest Day (Take That song): 2023 version

 "Greatest Day (Robin Schulz Rework)" is a reinterpretation of the original 2008 song by English pop group Take That featuring the band, Robin Schulz, and Calum Scott.
 It was released on 5 May 2023 as promotion for their jukebox musical film, Greatest Days.

 The song was first premiered live two days after release at the Coronation Concert in celebration of the coronation of King Charles III and Queen Camilla held at Windsor Castle.

-This version also featured in multiple scenes of the 2024 Palme d'Or and multiple Academy Awards Best Picture winning film Anora.
+This version also featured in multiple scenes of the 2024 film Anora, which won the Palme d'Or at the 2024 Cannes Film Festival and the Academy Award for Best Picture at the 97th Academy Awards.
 Billboard reported that daily streams of the song had gone up 500% in the week following the ceremony.
 The group performed the song during the 78th British Academy Film Awards at the Royal Festival Hall.

 The group performed the song during the finale of the F1 75 Live global telecast held at the O2 Arena in London on the 18th February 2025.

 Critical reception

 Michael Major from BroadwayWorld stated "Robin Schulz puts his high-energy stamp on the nostalgic classic, as Calum Scott brings depth with his impressive harmonies."
 Jack Hardwick from The Sun noted "the anthemic but stripped back single has been turned into a dancefloor banger by German DJ Robin Schulz."

-With reference to Anora David Rooney in his review for The Hollywood Reporter stated "Baker makes a motif of the Take That banger, “Greatest Day,” a euphoric anthem for the giddy high on which Ani’s life is transformed."
+David Rooney, in his review of Anora (2024) for The Hollywood Reporter, stated that "Baker makes a motif of the Take That banger, "Greatest Day," a euphoric anthem for the giddy high on which Ani's life is transformed."